MySQL® settings

 Log slow filter

-Management consoleCLIAPIFilter for a slow query log by query type.
+Management consoleCLIAPISpecifies the filter for the slow query log by query type.
 It is a string with any combination of the following comma-separated values:

-full_scan: Log queries that perform a full table scan.full_join: Log queries that perform a FULL JOIN without indexes.tmp_table: Log queries that create an implicit internal temporary table.tmp_table_on_disk: Log queries that save a temporary table on the disk.filesort: Log queries that perform file sorting.filesort_on_disk: Log queries that perform sorting of disk files.
+full_scan: Log queries that perform a full table scan.full_join: Log queries that perform a full join without indexes.tmp_table: Log queries that create an implicit internal temporary table.tmp_table_on_disk: Log queries that save a temporary table to disk.filesort: Log queries that perform file sorting.filesort_on_disk: Log queries that perform sorting of disk files.

 The default value is

-""(empty string, query filtering is disabled).For more information, see the Percona documentation
+""(empty string, query filtering is disabled).For more information, see this Percona article

 . -